 Although the Navajo are best known from books and a recent movie, in fact, they came from over 30 communities and societies: Cherokee Nation, Cheyenne and Arapaho Tribes, Cheyenne River Sioux Tribe, Choctaw Nation, Comanche Nation, Crow Creek Sioux Tribe, Crow Nation, Fond du Lac Band of Lake Superior Chippewa Tribe, Fort Peck Assiniboine and Sioux Tribes, Ho-Chunk Nation, Hopi Tribe, Kiowa Tribe, Lower Brule Sioux Tribe, Menominee Nation, Meskwaki Nation, Muscogee (Creek) Nation, Oglala Sioux Tribe, Oneida Nation, Osage Nation, Pawnee Nation, Ponca Tribe, Pueblo of Acoma Tribe, Pueblo of Laguna Tribe, Rosebud Sioux Tribe, Santee Sioux Nation, Seminole Nation, Sisseton Wahpeton Oyate (Sioux) Tribe, St. Regis Mohawk Tribe, Standing Rock Sioux Tribe, Tlingit Tribe, Tonto Apache Tribe, White Mountain Apache Tribe, Yankton Sioux Tribe.
 (See the US Mint sales pages for special medals and medallions here.)

-Reverse of US Mint 2016 Native American Dollar
+Reverse of US Mint 2016 Native American Dollar honors the Code Talkers from two wars. |

 On the other side of the Atlantic the British were engaged in a “wizard war” against the Germans.
 Among their “boffins” were the codebreakers of Bletchley Park.
 The Imitation Game told the story of Alan Turing and his failed romance with Elisabeth Lowther Clarke (later Murray).
 Clarke was a brilliant mathematician, and an accomplished codebreaker.
 After the war, she took up a numismatics, largely as a result of her husband John Kenneth Murray’s collection of Scottish coins.
 In particular, several series of silver groats and gold “unicorns” were not well identified or sequenced as the weights and finenesses had changed during the reigns of James III and James IV.
 She figured it all out, publishing and delivering papers.
 (See “The Early Unicorns and the Heavy Groats of James III and James IV” in the British Numismatic Journal, Volume 40, Number 8, 1971 online here.)

 For that work, the British Numismatic Society granted her a John Sanford Saltus Gold Medal in 1986.
 You can find a brief biography in Wikipedia, of course, but as Joan Clarke.
-Lord Stewartby (Bernard Harold Ian Halley Stewart)one of her collaborators in the coinage of Scotland, wrote her obituary for the British Numismatic Journal Vol. 67 No. 13, pages 162-167, online here.)
+Lord Stewartby (Bernard Harold Ian Halley Stewart), one of her collaborators in the coinage of Scotland, wrote her obituary for the British Numismatic Journal Vol. 67 No. 13, pages 162-167, online here.)

 (See, also, my review of The Imitation Game with pictures of two computer security challenge coins in the E-Sylum newsletter of the Numismatic Bibliomania Society here.)